Proof complexity of positive branching programs: Preliminaries on proof complexity and branching programs

 \subsection{Representation of NBPs by extended formulas}

-\todo{Explain more how usual NBPs are represented by eNDT formulas under extension axioms.} Since we will be working in formal proof systems, we shall use a natural representation of NBPs by `formulas with extension', just like in \cite{DBLP:conf/csl/BussDasKnop20}.
-For this, we shall make use of \emph{extension variables} $e_0, e_1, e_2, \dots$ in our language.
+Since we will be working in formal proof systems, we shall use a natural representation of NBPs by `formulas with extension', just like in \cite{DBLP:conf/csl/BussDasKnop20}.
+For this, we shall make use of \emph{extension variables} $e_0, e_1, e_2, \dots$ in our language, disjoint from the set of propositional variables.

-An \emph{extended non-deterministic decision tree} formula, or \emph{eNDT} formula, written $A,B$ etc., is generated from propositional variables, extension variables and constants by disjunction, $\cor$, and \emph{decisions}: for formulas $A,B$ and $p$ a propositional variable, $(\dec A p B)$ is a formula.
-Intuitively, $(\dec A p B)$ expresses ``if $p$ then $B$ else $A$''.
+An \emph{extended non-deterministic decision tree} formula, or \emph{eNDT} formula, written $A,B$ etc., is generated as follows: